Exclamatory Sentences

 An exclamatory sentence is a type of sentence that expresses strong emotions, excitement, surprise, or urgency.

-It is characterized by its punctuation, typically ending with an exclamation mark (!).
+It is characterised by its punctuation, typically ending with an exclamation mark (!).

 Exclamatory sentences can take various forms, similar to declarative, interrogative, or imperative sentences.